I'm A Celebrity 2020 start time – here's when UK-based series will air on ITV

 What time is I’m A Celebrity on tonight?

-I’m A Celebrity continues Monday 16th November at 9pm on ITV where we’ll see Jordan North and Shane Richie take on the Viper Vault.
+I’m A Celebrity continues Tuesday 17th November at 9.15pm on ITV where we’ll see the infamous eating trial for the first time this year.

 The show returned on 15th November 2020 for its 20th series with an hour-and-a-half long episode.